 Image optimization on websites is one of the most overlooked factors in SEO.
-Reasons for this are the lack of knowledge and graphic designing skills which webmasters typically do not have.
+Reasons for this are the need for more knowledge and graphic designing skills, which web admins typically do not have.
 Still, image SEO is a crucial on-page SEO strategy that is easy to be employed and gives good results.

-Images form an integral part of websites and add to aesthetics along with conveying information in a short crisp manner.
-They also help to break the monotonicity in the web page and keep the users hooked on to the website.
+Images form an integral part of websites and add to aesthetics along with conveying information in a quick, crisp manner.
+They also help break the monotonicity in the web page and keep the users hooked on the website.

-Image SEO is basically the optimization of the images, infographics, and icons on the website to boost SEO rankings and visibility.
+Image SEO is optimizing the website's images, infographics, and icons to boost SEO rankings and visibility.

 Image optimization on a website makes the images appear in the Google image search results.

 Google removed its view image button on image searches in Feb 2018.
 It makes users go directly to the website page generating traffic

 Images help users to scan and understand the website easily.
 It also signals to Google that the page is valuable and thus should be indexed.
 All this makes using images one of the best practices you should follow.